opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The way the viewer visualizes the scene content can be adjusted according to the task to perform.

-Full screen mode can be entered to maximize the viewer to the monitor screen, hiding any interface window border.
+**Full Screen** mode can be entered to maximize the viewer to the monitor screen, hiding any interface window border.
 This is available only on the Windows platform.

-Vector drawings, that can slow down the visualization performance when used in large amounts in a scene, can be visualized as raster drawings, faster to visualize, still preserving their vector nature.
+Vector drawings, that can slow down the visualization performance when used in large amounts in a scene, can be visualized as raster drawings, faster to visualize, still preserving their vector nature, by using the **Visualize Vector As Raster** option.

-.. note:: If the current level is vector-based, it's displayed as vector, to allow any drawing and editing operation you may perform.
+.. note:: If the current level is vector-based, it will still be displayed as vector to allow any drawing/editing operation you may perform.

 Raster drawings and images that usually are displayed in the viewer according to their DPI value, can be displayed at their actual pixel size, that is to say that one pixel from the image is displayed as one pixel of the screen monitor, to better examine them.

 .. note:: Visualizing an image at its actual pixel size is different from zooming in because zooming always takes into account the image DPI information.

+.. tip:: **Windows only - To enter the viewer full screen mode:**

+    Right-click the viewer and choose **Full Screen Mode** from the menu that opens.

-.. tip:: **Windows only - to enter/exit the viewer full screen mode:**
+.. tip:: **Windows only - To exit the viewer full screen mode:**

-    Right-click the viewer and choose Full Screen Mode/Exit Full Screen Mode from the menu that opens.
+    Right-click the viewer and choose **Exit Full Screen Mode** from the menu that opens.

 .. tip:: **To activate or deactivate the raster visualization for vector drawings:**

-    Activate or deactivate the View > Visualize Vector As Raster check.
+    Activate or deactivate the View > **Visualize Vector As Raster** option.

 .. tip:: **To display raster drawings and images at their actual pixel size:**